Summer 2021 High School Original Credit Briefing

 - Our course catalog is located here: link.

-- The drop deadline for the summer program is June 16 (session 1) and July 21 (session 2).
+- The drop deadline for the summer program is June 15 (session 1) and July 20 (session 2).
 We understand that most programs do not have summer staffing available to facilitate drops through our typical process.
-We will attempt to connect with programs that do have staffing, but will otherwise drop at student/parent request.
+We will attempt to connect with programs with staffing but will otherwise drop at student/parent request.